 Has Daniel P. Amos been buying or selling shares of Aflac?

-Daniel P. Amos has not been actively trading shares of Aflac during the past quarter.
+Daniel P. Amos has not been actively trading shares of Aflac during the last quarter.
 Most recently, Daniel P. Amos sold 24,983 shares of the business's stock in a transaction on Friday, February 16th.
 The shares were sold at an average price of $89.77, for a transaction totalling $2,242,723.91.
 Learn More on Daniel P. Amos' trading history.

 Who are Aflac's active insiders?